 Students can take part in one large all-school Student Party tradition each semester.
 In the fall students take part in the annual Halloween Party, and in the spring we have the MIAD Talent Show.
-There are several smaller activities that take place throughout the year including: taking part in the AIDS Walk Wisconsin, assisting with Voter Registration, and the annual Blood Drives, and various other initiatives and events often determined and led by Student Party.
+There are several smaller activities that take place throughout the year including: taking part in the AIDS Walk Wisconsin, bringing therapy animals to campus through the Health Heelers organization, and the annual Blood Drives, and various other initiatives and events often determined and led by Student Party.

 MIAD students create and run their own organizations, and any group of students, upon request, can create a new organization that meets its interests.
 Current organizations include: